The Glass Wall in Global Tech Pay

 The numbers do not capture the full cost

-The salary comparison above is already unfavorable.
-But it only measures money.
+The salary comparison above is already unfavorable - and it only measures money.

 Working for a US company from Melbourne is not the same job as working for a US company from Austin.
 It carries hidden costs that never appear in the compensation comparison — and they compound the unfairness of the gap.